-Minera Juanicipio was created for the purpose of holding the Juanicipio property, and is held 56% by Fresnillo and 44% by the Company.
-On December 27, 2021, the Company and Fresnillo created Equipos Chaparral in the same ownership proportions (Fresnillo 56% / MAG 44%) for the purpose of holding the Juanicipio plant and mining equipment, to be leased to Minera Juanicipio.
+Minera Juanicipio was created for the purpose of holding the Juanicipio property and is held 56% by Fresnillo and 44% by the Company.
+On December 27, 2021, the Company and Fresnillo created Equipos Chaparral in the same ownership proportions (Fresnillo 56% / MAG 44%) for the purpose of holding the Juanicipio processing facility and mining equipment, to be leased to Minera Juanicipio.

-Fresnillo is the operator of Juanicipio, and with its affiliates, beneficially owns 9,314,877 common shares of the Company as at March 31, 2023, as publicly reported.
+Fresnillo is the operator of Juanicipio, and with its affiliates, beneficially owns 9,318,466 common shares of the Company as at June 30, 2023, as publicly reported by Fresnillo.
 Juanicipio is governed by shareholder agreements and corporate by-laws.
 All costs relating to the project and Juanicipio are required to be shared by the Company and Fresnillo pro-rata based on their ownership interests in Juanicipio.

-As at March 31, 2023, Fresnillo and the Company have advanced \$289,507 as shareholder loans (MAG's 44% share \$127,379) to Juanicipio, bearing interest at 3 and 6 month LIBOR + 2%.
-From January 2022, with the mine being brought into commercial production, a portion of the interest was expensed whereas the remainder, pertaining to the plant, continued to be capitalised.
-Capitalised interest net of recontributions in 2022 of \$1,336 was applied to the Investment in Juanicipio account reducing its balance as an eliminating related party entry.
-From January 2023 with the commencement of commissioning of the plant at Juanicipio, all of the interest is expensed.
-Interest recorded by the Company for the three months ended March 31, 2023 totalling \$1,679 (year ended December 31, 2022: \$1,058) has therefore been included in the income from its equity accounted Investment in Juanicipio.
+As at June 30 2023, Fresnillo and the Company have advanced \$289,507 as shareholder loans (MAG's 44% share \$127,379) to Juanicipio, bearing interest at 3 and 6 month LIBOR + 2% up to May 31, 2023, and thereafter June 1, 2023 at 1 and 6 month SOFR + 2%.
+From January 2022, with the mine being brought into commercial production, a portion of the interest was expensed whereas the remainder, pertaining to the processing facility, continued to be capitalized.
+Capitalized interest net of recontributions in 2022 of \$1,336 was applied to the Investment in Juanicipio account reducing its balance as an eliminating related party entry.
+From January 2023 with the commencement of commissioning of the processing facility at Juanicipio, all of the interest is expensed.
+Interest recorded by the Company for the six months ended June 30, 2023 totalling \$3,829 (year ended December 31, 2022: \$1,058) has therefore been included in the income from its equity accounted Investment in Juanicipio.

-During the three months ended March 31, 2023 and 2022, compensation of key management personnel (including directors) was as follows:
+During the three and six months ended June 30, 2023 and June 30, 2022, compensation of key management personnel (including directors) was as follows:

-Management's Discussion & Analysis For the three months ended March 31, 2023 (expressed in thousands of US dollars except as otherwise noted)
+Management's Discussion & Analysis For the three and six months ended June 30, 2023 (expressed in thousands of US dollars except as otherwise noted)